 Liberty Global understands that we have a responsibility to protect children online in the communities in which we serve.
 That’s why we are continually investing in educational materials that teach young people, parents and teachers how to stay safe when they are online.
 We have developed practical toolkits and interactive online activities.

-In 2008, Liberty Global and Insafe published the “Family e-Safety kit: Taming the web,” the first in a series of educational toolkits.
+2008 - Liberty Global together with Insafe published the “Family e-Safety kit: Taming the web,” the first in a series of educational toolkits.
 This first toolkit, for children ages 6–12 years old, explores online safety issues such as security, communication, cyber-bullying and entertainment, while offering parents, teachers and young people advice on how to overcome these issues.
 To date, over one million copies of the Family e-Safety kit have been distributed in 18 languages across 23 countries.

-Liberty Global is also a founding member of the “Industry Coalition to make a better and safer internet for children,” launched by the European Commission.
+Liberty Global is also a founding member of the “CEO coalition to make the Internet a better place for kids” launched by the European Commission.
 The Coalition is a cooperative voluntary intervention, designed to respond to emerging challenges arising from young Europeans going online.